Hawaii volcano may threaten geothermal power plant; dozens of homes destroyed

 "I understand that the lava can come down, but much more likely, it's going to come over here," Braham said.
 "And that's directly in the line of the geothermal.
 And that makes me feel very, very unsafe."

+Officials are begging tourists and self-described “lava chasers” to avoid traveling to Leilani Estates, where fumes are pushing through giant cracks in the ground.

+"This is not the time for sightseeing.
+You can help tremendously by staying out of the area,” Hawaii’s civil defense said in a statement.
+Jessica Ferracane, a spokesperson for the Hawaii Volcanoes National Park, said the magnitude of Kilauea’s recent eruption is “nothing that I’ve ever experienced on a personal level ever before.”

-The Assoviated Press contributed to this report.
+Fox News' Barnini Chakraborty in Hawaii and The Associated Press contributed to this report.